-In April 1813, after the expedition had advanced across Texas, Gutiérrez became president protector of the temporary government set up for the state, but after the arrival of Toledo, Gutiérrez was asked by the junta at Bexar to resign the presidency.
+In April 1813, after the expedition had advanced across Texas, Gutiérrez became president protector of the temporary government set up for the state.
+After the arrival of Toledo, the junta at Bexar asked Gutiérrez to resign the presidency.

-Gutiérrez joined James Long on expeditions into Texas in 1819 and 1820, and in 1820 he served as vice president of the council of the Long expedition at Bolivar Point.
+Gutiérrez joined James Long on expeditions into Texas, and in 1820 he served as vice president of the council of the Long expedition at Bolivar Point.

-Gutiérrez remained active in Mexican politics through the end of his life.
+Gutiérrez remained active in Mexican politics to the end of his life.

 Source: José Bernardo Maximiliano Gutiérrez de Lara